Cellular $\mathbb A^1$-homology and the motivic version of Matsumoto's theorem: A1 -homology theories

 \begin{notation} We will denote by $Ab(k)$ the abelian category of Nisnevich sheaves of abelian groups on $Sm_k$.
 We will denote the category of strictly $\A^1$-invariant sheaves on $Sm_k$ by $Ab_{\A^1}(k)$. \end{notation}

-The category of strictly $\A^1$-invariant sheaves on $Sm_k$ happens to be an abelian category.
+The category $Ab_{\A^1}(k)$ of strictly $\A^1$-invariant sheaves on $Sm_k$ happens to be an abelian category.
 This assertion is a consequence of the fact that the category of strictly $\A^1$-invariant sheaves on $Sm_k$ can be identified as the heart of the homological $t$-structure on the $\A^1$-derived category \cite[Lemma 6.2.11]{Morel-connectivity}.
+The category $Ab_{\A^1}(k)$ has a symmetric monoidal structure \cite[Lemma 6.2.13]{Morel-connectivity}, which we will denote by $\otimes$.
+This symmetric monoidal structure is compatible with the symmetric monoidal struture on the stable motivic homotopy category over $k$ given by the smash product; see \cite[Remark 6.2.16]{Morel-connectivity}.

 We will use homological conventions while working with complexes of Nisnevich sheaves of abelian groups on $Sm_k$.
 Let $Ch_{\geq 0}(Ab(k))$ denote the category of chain complexes $C_*$ of objects in $Ab(k)$ (with differentials of degree $-1$) such that $C_n = 0$, for all $n<0$.
 Recall that the normalized chain complex functor